Prefer Dutch? Check out this blog on Marketingfacts.

 That’s exactly the goal of this blog, based on the book Alive at Work by Dan Cable.

-It’s the new bible (as far as I’m concerned) if you want to move toward engaged employees and a more human-centric organization.
+It’s a must read (as far as I’m concerned), even if you only 1% interested in moving toward engaged employees and a more human-centric organization.

 At the end of the blog, as a bonus, I share some powerpoint sheets that you can use in your own storyline, including measurable results of the interventions.